Why Asana Stock Is Soaring Today

 What happened

-Shares of Asana (NYSE: ASAN) are making big gains in today's trading.
-The company's share price was up roughly 10% in the daily session as of 2 p.m.
-ET Tuesday.
-Meanwhile, the Nasdaq Composite index was up approximately 1%, and the S&P 500 index was up roughly 0.7%.
+Asana (NYSE: ASAN) stock is posting big gains in today's trading.
+The workflow software company's share price was up roughly 11.7% as of 3:15 p.m.
+ET Monday.

-The workflow software stock is gaining ground amid positive momentum for the broader market, and it looks like a recent filing with the Securities and Exchange Commission (SEC) is also factoring into the big gains.
+New filings made with the Securities and Exchange Commission (SEC) today revealed that CEO Dustin Moskovitz had kept up with his recent spree of purchasing the stock.
+The executive has now purchased roughly $1.1 billion worth of his company's stock since June.

 So what